-A lesser known case from the Warren investigations was a case in Pennsylvania where residents Jack and Janet Smurl reported that their home was haunted after hearing strange sounds, smell, and apparitions.
+A lesser known case from the Warren investigations was in Pennsylvania where residents Jack and Janet Smurl reported their home was haunted after hearing strange sounds, smells, and seeing apparitions.
 The Warrens took the case and after becoming involved, they claimed the Smurl home was occupied by 3 minor spirits and also a demon that Jack and Janet Smurl claims sexually assaulted them.
-The Smurls’ version of their story was the subject of a 1986 book titled “The Haunted“, as well as a 1991 TV movie of the same name.
+The Smurls’ version of their story was the subject of a 1986 book titled The Haunted, as well as a 1991 TV movie of the same name.

 The Warren investigations include a very strange case in which they exorcised a werewolf demon.
 Ed & Lorraine Warren published the case in their 1991 book, Werewolf: The True Story Of Demonic Possession.